 Constellation Records: Founded by former partial owner of Vee Jay Records, Ewart Abner in 1963.
 After he left the label he started Constellation Records.
 The record label went defunct after 3 years.
 The biggest success for the label was Gene Chandler “The Duke of Earl”.
 “Just Be True” and “What Now” were other big hits besides his #1 for Vee Jay with “The Duke of Earl”.
 Dee Clark got a few hits with the songs “Crossfire Time” and “Come Closer”.
 The reason the record label ultimately failed according to Robert Pruter is that there were few artists signed to the label and Gene Chandler getting a few hits wasn’t enough to keep the company afloat.
 Gene Chandler’s contract was sold to Chess Records, another famous label from Chicago.

-T-Neck Records: Founded by The Isley Brothers in 1964.
+T-Neck Records: Founded by The Isley Brothers in 1964 and named after Teaneck, New Jersey.
 Notably, they released the first recordings of Jimi Hendrix all over the United States.
 That recording was the Isley Brothers’ single, “Testify”, released in June 1964.

 The Isley Brothers released their own music on the label, such as the famous funky single “It’s Your Thing”.
 The record label had a bit of trouble picking up at first in the mid 60s and temporarily went out of business, but they picked up again in 1969, having success throughout the 70s.